Did you know that you can customize the information that's shown in your Mailbox and also control the way information is displayed?

 Total number of messages from both the buyer and users in your organization.

-• Last message created at
+• Last update created at

-Time/date of last message.
+Time/date of last update to the ticket.

 • Ticket age